-Proven reserves are the economically mineable part of a measured mineral resource.
-The calculation of the reserves includes diluting materials and allowances for losses which may occur when the material is mined.
-Appropriate assessments, which may include feasibility studies, have been carried out and include consideration of and modification by realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
+Proven Reserves are the economically mineable part of a Measured Resource.
+The calculation of the reserves includes the application of mining parameters including maximum overburden, minimum thickness of caliche ore, stripping ratio, cutoff grade and application of dilution factors to the grade values.
+Appropriate assessments, including pre-feasibility studies or feasibility studies, have been carried out and include consideration of metallurgical, economic, marketing, legal, environmental, social and governmental factors.
 These assessments demonstrate at the time of reporting that extraction is reasonably justified.